Blockchain Technology and Libraries

 1. Host a project website and blog that will include information and resources about blockchain technology, potential uses of blockchain technology by libraries, and project updates along with a blog to foster open dialog.

 3. Host a Library 2.018 conference that will focus on Blockchain Technology as a Community Anchor.
 Registration in this collaborative open online conference is free to the profession and public.
-The June Library 2.018 conference, Blockchain Applied: Impact on the Information Profession, will include sessions that review the blockchain recommendations made at the national forum and provide opportunities for input from conference participants.
-(Scheduled for June 7, 2018.)
+The June Library 2.018 conference, Blockchain Applied: Impact on the Information Profession, included sessions that review the blockchain recommendations made at the national forum and provide opportunities for input from conference participants.

 The discussions held in the blog, national forum, and the Library 2.018 conference will focus on the ways and extent to which blockchain technology is appropriate in a library setting.